Hispanic Rhinoplasty

 Lowering the dorsal hump is a common technique employed in Hispanic rhinoplasty to achieve a more balanced and harmonious nasal profile.
 This procedure refines the nasal bridge by removing excess cartilage and bone, resulting in a smoother and more aesthetically pleasing appearance.
 View Dr. Barrera’s publication on the functional and aesthetic outcomes of let down dorsal preservation rhinoplasty by clicking here.

-Pre- and Post-Operative Care for Hispanic Rhinoplasty
+Pre- and Post-Operative Care for Hispanic and Mestizo Rhinoplasty

 Leading up to and following any Rhinoplasty for Hispanic patients, patients can several actions which will optimize healing and results.